v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

      d2 = eq.DistributeOnDomain(myDomain2, eClosedClosed)
      eq.Residual = dt(myVar(d1,d2)) - 1.0

-   This code translates into a set of ``n1 * n2`` equations.
+   The code translates into a set of `n1 x n2` equations.

+   The function :py:meth:`~pyCore.dt_array` is used to get an array of time derivatives.
+   It accepts the same type of arguments as explained in `Using parameters`_ section.

-3. To get a partial derivative of a distributed variable the functions :py:meth:`~pyCore.d` and :py:meth:`~pyCore.d2` can be used.
-For instance, if a partial derivative of the distributed variable ``myVar`` has to be equal to 1.0 at each point of the domain ``myDomain``:
+2. The functions :py:meth:`~pyCore.d` and :py:meth:`~pyCore.d2` are used to get a partial derivative of distributed variables For instance, the equation:

    .. math::
         {\partial myVar(d) \over \partial myDomain} = 1.0; \forall d \in [0, n]

-   we can write:
+   is written as:

    .. code-block:: python